nihaltp/espnow-button-controller/README.md

 Before uploading the code:

 1. In `transmitter.ino`, replace the `receiverMAC` array with the MAC address of your receiver ESP8266.
+2. In `receiver.ino`, adjust the `MOTOR_DRIVER` variable to match your motor driver type.
-2. Adjust the `SERIAL_PORT` boolean in both files if you want to enable/disable serial debugging.
+3. Adjust the `SERIAL_PORT` boolean in both files if you want to enable/disable serial debugging.

 ## Usage